Eritrea: Human rights

 Eritrea is a one-party state in which national legislative elections have been repeatedly postponed.
 According to Human Rights Watch, the government's human rights record is considered among the worst in the world.
 Most countries have accused the Eritrean authorities of arbitrary arrest and detentions, and of detaining an unknown number of people without charge for their political activism.
-Both male and female same-sex sexual activity are illegal in Eritrea.
+According to the US Department of State, male and female same-sex sexual activity are illegal in Eritrea, although the Eritrean government does not actively enforce this law.

-Since Eritrea conflicted with Ethiopia in 1998–2001, the nation's human rights record has been criticized by the United Nations.
+The nation's human rights record has been criticized by the United Nations.
 Human rights violations are allegedly often committed by the government or on behalf of the government.
 Freedom of speech, press, assembly, and association are limited.
 Those who practice "unregistered" religions, try to flee the nation, or escape military duty are arrested and put into prison.
-By 2009, the number of political prisoners was in the range of 10,000–30,000, there was widespread and systematic torture and extrajudicial killings, with "anyone" for "any or no reason", including children eight years old, people more than 80 years old, and ill people, being liable to be arrested, and Eritrea was "one of the world's most totalitarian and human rights-abusing regimes".
+By 2009, the number of political prisoners was in the range of 10,000–30,000, there was widespread and systematic torture and extrajudicial killings, with "anyone" for "any or no reason", including children of eight years old, people more than 80 years old, and ill people, and Eritrea was "one of the world's most totalitarian and human rights-abusing regimes".
 During the Eritrean independence struggle and 1998 Eritrean-Ethiopian War, many atrocities were committed by the Ethiopian authorities against unarmed Eritrean civilians.